 The priorities incorporate the careful consideration of the feedback received from our communities, elected members, partners and staff about what is important for Perth and Kinross.
-They are also evidence-based and reflect the areas of greatest need in the area and those that we can most directly influence in our work.
+They are also evidence-based and reflect the areas of greatest need and those that we can most directly influence in our work.